molily/molily.de/_posts/2019-02-03-testing-angular.md

 - Test against the real Flickr API
 - Fake the Flickr API and return a fixed response.

 If we test against the real Flickr API, we cannot be specific in our expectations due to changing search results.
-We can only test the search results and the full photo superfically.
+We can only test the search results and the full photo superficially.
 We do not know the URL or title of the clicked photo.
 We do know that “flower” needs to be in the title or tags.

 This has pros and cons.
 Testing against the live Flickr API makes the test realistic, but less reliable.
 If the Flickr API has a short hiccup, the test fails although there is no bug in our code.